amperity/amperity-docs/amperity_datagrid/source/validate_inputs.rst

 .. validate-inputs-review-reports-customer-profiles-start

 Email addresses and phone numbers are validated for the percentage of missing values, correctly formatted values, and the frequency at which unique values occur.
+For example, for email addresses:

+* The percentage of customer profiles with missing email addresses.
+* The sum of email addresses that do not have a valid format.
+* The sum of unique email addresses by data source.
+* The uniqueness of email addresses by data source, compared across all data sources with email addresses.

+and for phone numbers:

+* The percentage of customer profiles with missing phone numbers.
+* The sum of phone numbers that do not have a valid format.
+* The uniqueness of phone numbers by data source, compared across all data sources with phone numbers.
+* The percentage of records with phone numbers that do not contain 10 digits.

 .. validate-inputs-review-reports-customer-profiles-end